 The plan is for people who want support, enjoy cooking, and prefer a structured eating and exercise plan.
 It may not be a good fit for someone who hates to cook or needs to start with smaller changes.

-Anyone over 50 or with a health condition should talk to their doctor before starting this weight loss plan.
+People over age 50 or with a health condition should talk to their doctor before starting this weight loss plan.